SAP-archive/teched2020-DEV164/exercises/ex12/README.md

 ````

-4. Replace the icon control with your thermometer control in the view
+4. Replace the icon control with your thermometer control in the view.
+It will use the same properties as the icon control.

 ***sensormanager/webapp/view/Sensors.view.xml***